dhanush-404/linux-foundation/README.md

-# Linux Masterclass POC
+# Linux Masterclass (Proof of Concept)

-A beginner-friendly Linux practice project based on the **Linux Masterclass in Tamil - 2025 Edition** course.
+A beginner-friendly Linux practice POC

 ## About